-Option 2: Alaska Center for Resource Families Adoption Learning Path
+Option 2: Alaska Center for Resource Families Adoption Learning PathOption 3: Beacon Hill Permanency Department: Heart Gallery of AlaskaOption 4: Wendy's Wonderful Kids Program (Alaska Adoption Services)

-Option 3: Alaska Center for Resource Families PARKA Program

-Option 4: Heart Gallery of Alaska

-Option 5: Wendy's Wonderful Kids Program (Alaska Adoption Services)

-Note: The expectation for any family desiring to adopt through the State of Alaska foster care system is that they have completed the OCS licensing process and the ACRF Adoption Learning Path.
-This Path consists of completing orientation and three courses: Core Training for Resource Families, Building Families through Adoption, and Adopting through OCS.
+Note: The expectation for any family desiring to adopt through the State of Alaska foster care system is that they have completed the OCS licensing process and the ACRF Adoption Learning Path+.
+This basic Adoption Path consists of completing orientation and three courses: Core Training for Resource Families, Adopting through OCS, and Building Families through Adoption.
+The Plus (+) and strongly recommended is Trust Based Relational Intervention (TBRI).